 Charlene Spretnak has been intrigued throughout her life as a writer, speaker, and activist with dynamic interrelatedness.
-She has written eight books on various subjects in which interrelatedness plays a central role.
+She has written eight books on various subjects in which interrelatedness plays a central role, including its expression in the arts.
 She is particularly interested in 21st-century discoveries indicating that the physical world, including the human bodymind, is far more dynamically interrelated than modernity had assumed.
 Such discoveries are currently causing a “relational shift” in our institutions and systems of knowledge, as she suggests in Relational Reality (2011).
 Several of her books have also proposed a "map of the terrain" of emergent social-change movements and an exploration of the issues involved.
 She has helped to create an eco-social frame of reference and vision in the areas of social criticism (including feminism), cultural history, and religion and spirituality.
 Since the mid-1980s, her books have examined the multiple crises of modernity and furthered the corrective efforts that are arising.
 Her book Green Politics was a major catalyst for the formation of the U.S. Green Party movement, of which she is a cofounder.
 In 2006 Charlene Spretnak was named by the British government's Environment Department as one of the "100 Eco-Heroes of All Time."
 In 2012 she received the Demeter Award for lifetime achievement as "one of the premier visionary feminist thinkers of our time" from the Association for the Study of Women and Mythology.
 She is a professor emerita in philosophy and religion.
 She hosts a weekly radio program about the Relational Shift, "All Together Now," on the Progressive Radio Network (prn.fm).

 In addition to many articles, op-ed pieces, and reviews, she has written the following books:

 Relational Reality: New Discoveries of Interrelatedness That Are Transforming the Modern World (2011)